Recent studies show a growing number of women associate sex with fear rather than healthy feelings of love, excitement, connection, or relaxation.

 Mackenzie referenced several more strangulation cases that ended in manslaughter verdicts.

-Chloe Miazek, age 20, was strangled by Mark Bruce, age 32, in November 2017 after meeting him at a bus stop and going to his flat in Aberdeen, England.
+Chloe Miazek, age 20, was strangled by Mark Bruce, age 32, in November 2017 after meeting him at a bus stop and going to his flat in Aberdeen, Scotland.
 Bruce’s defense argued that Miazek had expressed interest in “erotic sexual asphyxiation” with previous sexual partners.

 Hannah Pearson of Lincolnshire, England, age 16, was strangled by James Morton, age 24 in July of 2016.
 They met on the day of her death.
 Morton’s defense claimed that he was “[pursuing] his sexual thrill without having regard for the consequences of it.”